gordonshamway/fsdn_final/README.md

    - PATCH

 ## Guests
-guest deletion is not programmed because it should not delete, old facts would be orphanized
+Guest deletion is not programmed because it should not delete, old facts would be orphanized
 7. /api/v1/guests/
    - GET - Show number of all guests
    - POST - new guest